SarangPratap/CareerLog-extension/README.md

 - Custom provider URLs are validated (`https://` or localhost HTTP).
 - AI responses are checked before write operations.

-If privacy is your marketing wedge, this section is your strongest advantage.

 ---

 ## Quick Start